congma/lru_ng/doc/source/api-reference.rst

 .. py:method:: LRUDict.__getitem__(self, key, /) -> Any

    Access the value associated with the key.
 Implement the indexing syntax :code:`L[key]`.
-On success, also increases the hits counter and increases the misses counter on failure.
+On success, it also increases the hits counter and increases the misses counter on failure.

    :param hashable key: Hashable object.
    :return:             The value associated with :code:`key`.